Diseases

 - wrens

-This assessment has been made on the basis of the type of Avian Influenza A (H5) strains currently circulating in the UK and continental Europe as of April 2022.
+This assessment has been made on the basis of the type of Avian Influenza A (H5) strains currently circulating in the UK and continental Europe.
 Other strains would require a reassessment if and when they arise.

 What to do with the birds you can handle

-- take the young bird to a vet or wildlife centre (call first to make sure that they can take the bird)
+If you find an injured or sick bird (apart from waterfowl, sea birds, game birds, or birds of prey) please visit our report a concern tool for further advice.
+Take the bird to a vet or wildlife centre (call first to make sure that they can take the bird).

 Found a dead baby bird